API Basics - oAuth at a glance

 - oAuth stands for Open standard for Authorization

-- It’s a token-based protocol, a key to talk with the API Server
+- It’s a token-based protocol, the token is a key to talk with the API Server

 - It uses an access token, often a JSON Web Token (JWT, another open standard)